 Musician’s Graves At The Central Cemetery

 Central Cemetery Vienna.
-Ludwig van Beethoven and romantic composer Franz Schubert rested along a beautiful rondeau with Wolfgang Amadeus Mozart’s memorial in the middle.
+Ludwig van Beethoven and romantic composer Franz Schubert rest along a beautiful rondeau with Wolfgang Amadeus Mozart’s memorial in the middle.
 (Mozart is buried at St. Marx cemetery but no one knows exactly where.)
-Visiting their graves was nothing like visiting their residences.
+Visiting their graves is nothing like visiting their residences.
 It was much more personal.
-Their tombstones reflected spot on what they stood for: Beethoven was classicistic, Johann Strauss and operetta composer Carl Millöcker were wild romantics.
+Their tombstones reflected spot on what they stood for: While Beethoven was classicistic, Johann Strauss and operetta composer Carl Millöcker were wild romantics.
 Clearly judging from his tombstone, Arnold Schönberg must have been a radical symmetrist.

 “Many of these celebrity graves were arranged by date, and sometimes by personal acquaintance”, explained Gertrude.
 “Johann Strauss and Johannes Brahms knew each other well, for example, and are now located next to each other.”
-The burial sites became intricate hooks in a social history of Vienna as we passed from one to the other.
+As we passed from one to the other the burial sites became intricate hooks in a social history of Vienna.

 Other Vienna Celebrities’ Graves

-Other than classical musicians the cemetery unites scientists, pioneers and explorers from across Europe.
-Vienna’s former status as a world centre of arts, science and medicine turned obvious.
+Other than classical musicians the cemetery unitesscientists, pioneers and explorers from across Europe.
+There at Zentralfriedhof, Vienna’s former status as a world centre of arts, science and medicine again turned obvious.
 Art Nouveau genius Josef Hoffmann shares the space with the likes of Alois Negrelli, who engineered the Suez Canal, Alfred Adler, founder of the school of individual psychology, satirist Karl Kraus, Antonio Salieri and pop musician Falco.